WUT-IDEA/DASFAA2023.github.io/README.md

 0.1533,0.4635,0.2344,0.2345,0.9879
 ```

-Please email your predictions to mealrec@163.com .
+Please email your predictions including your teamname and affiliation to mealrec@163.com .

 ## Contact